Scattering theory of thermal and bipolar thermoelectric diodes

 We show in Figs.~\ref{fig:rectification_NL_gamma1_x2}(a) and \ref{fig:rectification_NL_gamma1_x2}(b) the resulting currents in the limit $C_{\alpha\beta}\to0$ for small conductors.
-The thermoelectric response shows an oscillating behaviour, with sign changes close to the crossing of one of the dots at the chemical potential, and at the crossing of the two quantum dot resonances.
-Once more, as $\mathbf{U}$ depends on the temperature distribution, these crossings occur at different points in F and B, resulting in regions with ${\cal R}_I=1$, see Fig.~\ref{fig:rectification_NL_gamma1_x2}(c).
-Differently, the heat currents do not change sign, however we find wide regions with strong rectification (${\cal R}_J\sim0.2$) close to the resonance condition $\varepsilon_1\approx\varepsilon_3$, see Fig.~\ref{fig:rectification_NL_gamma1_x2}(d).
+The thermoelectric response shows an oscillating behaviour, with sign changes close to the crossings of the barrier resonances by the chemical potential, and at the crossing of the two resonances.
+As $\mathbf{U}$ depends on the temperature distribution, these crossings occur at different points in F and B, again resulting in regions with ${\cal R}_I=1$, see Fig.~\ref{fig:rectification_NL_gamma1_x2}(c).
+The heat currents do not change sign, finding wide regions with strong rectification (${\cal R}_J\sim0.2$) close to the resonance condition $\varepsilon_1\approx\varepsilon_3$, see Fig.~\ref{fig:rectification_NL_gamma1_x2}(d).